-Specifies the contact of the system of the agent. -c system-contact -d system-description Specifies the explanation of the system of the agent.
-Displays the usage.
-Specifying this option with another option or operand causes an error.
+-c system-contact-d system-descriptionSpecifies the contact of the system of the agent.

-Specifies the location of the system of the agent.
+-l system-location Specifies the location of the system of the agent.

--1 system-location -p agent-port Specifies the listen port of the agent.
+-p agent-port Specifies the listen port of the agent.
 The default is 161.